akrzemi1/papers/notes/inexpressible_predicates.md

 The body of a funcion annotated with `[[symbolic]]` is only needed when evaluating the function at runtime.
 Such functions have special meaning only to the static analyzer.
 The compiler still sees it as a normal function and generats the code that will be potentially runtime-evaluated.
 In case of function `is_null_terminated()` the implementation is trivial.
-We return `true`, because we do not want to signal a contrat violation in the situation where we do not know for sure that the contract is violated.
+We return `true`, because we do not want to signal a contract violation in the situation where we do not know for sure that the contract is violated.
 So the rule is, "unless you are sure that the contract is violated, return `true`".

 However, in case of other predicates a function can check expressible subsets of an inexpressible predicate.
 Consider the implementation of `is_reachable()`: